marijnh/Eloquent-JavaScript/11_async.md

 {{index "then method"}}

-When a neighbor isn't available, we don't want the entire aggregate promise to fail, since then we still wouldn't know anything.
+When a neighbor isn't available, we don't want the entire combined promise to fail, since then we still wouldn't know anything.
 So the function that is mapped over the set of neighbors to turn them into request promises attaches handlers that make successful requests